gtheilman/RxWars/README.md

 ![Scoreboard](https://raw.githubusercontent.com/gtheilman/RxWars/master/media/scoreboard.png)

 The six baseline medications are alprazolam, hydrocodone, oxycodone, amphetamine, oxandrolone and trazodone.
 Oxandrolone is an anabolic steroid (Schedule III) that is sometimes used illicitly by athletes.
 Trazodone, while prescription-only, is not a controlled substance.
 However, people have been known to [crush and insufflate](http://www.bluelight.org/vb/archive/index.php/t-188496.html) the tablets.
+The administrator (faculty member) can tailor the drug list however they like.

 ![admin](https://raw.githubusercontent.com/gtheilman/RxWars/master/media/drugs.png)